rlew631/cafe_site/README.md

 - cart shouldn't overlap menu items when resizing window smaller
 - put in a function that maps `itemData` to a series of cards/buttons
   - after that figure out how to update the quantities individually from the "add to cart" prompt and hide them if qty is 0

+figure out how to get the "add to cart" buttons on the order page working in the cart fix the issue where you can remove items from the cart when qty is zero and it prevents you from removing other items figure out how to change the state so it hides the items when qty is zero (after making it so you can add the items from the home page)